-Last December, we were supposed to be reviewing hotels in Edinburgh, but I had this feeling we should visit The Rings instead, and I was right.
+Last December, we were supposed to review hotels in Edinburgh, but I felt we should visit The Rings instead, and I was right.

-Earlier on in the year, I interviewed Moira, the owner of The Rings for my “Meet the Vendor” series on Accomable.
+Earlier in the year, I interviewed Moira, The Rings’ owner, for my “Meet the Vendor” series on Accomable.

-Since then, I was unable to shake the thought that I must meet Moira in person because she sounds like a very interesting lady.
+Since then, I could not shake the thought that I must meet Moira in person because she sounds like a fascinating lady.

-My gut told me to change our Edinburgh plans, I wanted to know what kind of person overcomes so many challenges, what drives them and of course I wanted to see what Moira had achieved with The Rings.
+My gut told me to change our Edinburgh plans.
+I wanted to know what kind of person overcomes so many challenges and what drives them, and of course, I wanted to see what Moira had achieved with The Rings.

-But, first things first, before we look at The Rings accessible cottages, you need to meet Moira.
-I’m sure you’ll agree, once you’ve met her, that like the cottages she’s created, Moira is also quite unique.
+But first, before we look at The Rings’ accessible cottages, you need to meet Moira.
+I’m sure you’ll agree, once you’ve met her, that, like the cottages she’s created, Moira is also unique.

 Moira from The Rings in Fife

-Moira trained as an RGN nurse, her husband (David) was an agricultural lecturer in a FE college.
+Moira trained as an RGN nurse.
+Her husband (David) was an agricultural lecturer at an FE college.

-To relieve the stress of demanding jobs they rented a few fields and bought 190 ewes in lamb.
-Moira, by her own admission, had a steep learning curve into being a shepherdess.
+They rented a few fields and bought 190 ewes in lamb to relieve the stress of demanding jobs.
+Moira, by her admission, had a steep learning curve in being a shepherdess.

-Over time, Moira managed to buy a small farm and when her husband bought 6 bantam chicks instead of flowers, it all got a bit out of control.
+Over time, Moira managed to buy a small farm, and when her husband bought six bantam chicks instead of flowers, it all got a bit out of control.

-Moira became Chairperson of Scottish Egg Producers Retail Association (SEPRA) and during her tenure fought the Food Standards Agency over salmonella testing in eggs.
-Ultimately, out of 22500 eggs tested, no Scottish eggs were found to have salmonella and only 9 eggs had salmonella on the shell – none internally, a food scare was averted.
+Moira became Chairperson of the Scottish Egg Producers Retail Association (SEPRA) and, during her tenure, fought the Food Standards Agency over salmonella testing in eggs.
+Ultimately, out of 22500 eggs tested, no Scottish eggs were found to have salmonella.
+And only nine eggs had salmonella on the shell – none internally, so a food scare was averted.

 Moira gave me a crash course in egg production, storage and differences.
-Honestly, it was fascinating and although I don’t want to cause trouble, I’m now not so pedantic about whether my boiled eggs are free range or not!!!
+It was fascinating, and although I don’t want to cause trouble, I’m now not so pedantic about whether my boiled eggs are free-range or not!!!

-After my Mum died, I was ill with a post viral syndrome and had to give up the hens.
+After my Mum died, I was ill with post-viral syndrome and gave up the hens.

-When Mum had stayed with us, she had a severe stroke and needed full body hoisting, I would have loved to have taken her on holiday but how can you go anywhere with all the equipment which was needed?
+When Mum stayed with us, she had a severe stroke and needed whole-body hoisting.
+I would have loved to have taken her on holiday, but how can you go anywhere with all the equipment?

-I thought “we can’t be the only family with this problem”.
-My cousin had also needed ceiling tracking hoist and he could no longer go on holiday with his family.
+I thought, “we can’t be the only family with this problem”.
+My cousin also needed a ceiling tracking hoist, and he could no longer go on holiday with his family.

-The Rings started out in my mind as a two-bedroom cottage.
-But, my friend Mairi raised the point that her brothers-in-law had Muscular Dystrophy, and both were in wheelchairs at the same time.
-She asked could we build something with 3 or 4 bedrooms, she was sure other families would appreciate this.
+The Rings started in my mind as a two-bedroom cottage.
+But, my friend Mairi raised the point that her brothers-in-law had Muscular Dystrophy, and both were in wheelchairs simultaneously.
+She asked whether we could build something with 3 or 4 bedrooms, and she was sure other families would appreciate this.